Chinese television drama: 1980s: Expansion of state-run television channels

 In 1980, the first drama series Eighteen Years in Enemy Camp was aired on state-run CCTV.
 Domestic demand for programming increased as television viewers increased from 80 million in 1978 to 1.1 billion by 1986.
 Besides importing foreign shows, China began to produce many costume drama series.
 Long-form TV adaptations of classic Chinese novels and folklore include Outlaws of the Marsh (1983), Ji Gong (1986), Dream of the Red Chamber (1987) and Journey to the West (1988).'

 In 1987, the Republic of China (ROC) government lifted the travel ban to mainland China, and in 1988, the People's Republic of China (PRC) government started courting ROC investments in the PRC with guarantees to safeguard their assets, visitation and legal rights.
-The Chinese state regulators introduced a permit system allowing for private and independent investors to co-produce television series with state-run media entities in the late 1980s as part of its market reforms.
+The Chinese state regulators introduced a permit system allowing for private and independent investors to co-produce television series with state-run media entities in the late 1980s as part of the reform and opening up.
 The thawing of cross-straits relations resulted in a series of co-productions between the two regions from the 1990s to the 2000s.
 Taiwanese romance novelist Chiung Yao and her team began working in mainland China on several television series, either based on her novels or original screenplays.
 Period drama My Fair Princess (1998), a collaboration between Chiung's production company and Hunan Broadcasting System, was a success in both regions and widely sold in other Asian markets.